Jiramew/jiramew.github.com/_posts/2014-1-2-Statistics-learning-Least-Squares.md

 $$Y=\beta_{0}+\sum_{i=1}^pX_{i}\beta_{i}$$

-Often it is convenient to include the constant 1 in X to get
+Often it is convenient to include the constant 1 in $X$ to get

 $$Y=X^T\beta$$